Colon Cancer – What do you not know?

 • Personal history of Crohn’s disease or ulcerative colitis for eight years or longer.

-• Personal history of breast, uterine or ovarian cancer.
+• Personal history of breast, uterine, or ovarian cancer.

 There are, however, many modifiable risk factors; favourably modifying these risk factors reduces the chance of suffering from colorectal cancer.